List of most expensive watches sold at auction: Auction houses

-The following table shows the breakdown of auction houses that have sold the most expensive watches at auctions (for at least 2 million US dollars).
-As of December 2021, there are at least six auction houses that have sold watches for no less than two million US dollars: Christie's, Phillips, Antiquorum, Sotheby's, Audemars Piguet and Poly Auction.
+The following table shows the breakdown of auction houses that have sold the most expensive watches at auctions (for at least US$2 million).
+As of December 2022, there are at least six auction houses that have sold watches for no less than $2 million: Christie's, Phillips, Antiquorum, Sotheby's, Poly Auction, and Monaco Legend Auctions.

-The following table has a threshold of 1.5 million US dollars.
+The following table has a threshold of 1.50 US dollars.

 Manufacturers

-The following table shows the brand breakdown of the most expensive watches ever sold at auction (for at least 2 million US dollars).
-As of December 2021, there are fourteen manufacturers that have manufactured watches sold at auction for at least two million US dollars: Patek Philippe, Rolex, Breguet, Audemars Piguet, Philippe Dufour, F. P. Journe, George Daniels, Richard Mille, URWERK, Zenith, Vacheron Constantin, Omega, Tag Heuer, Jehan Cremsdorff (Paris) and Attributed to Piguet & Capt.
-Philippe Dufour, F.P.
-Journe, George Daniels, Richard Mille, URWERK, Jehan Cremsdorff and Attributed to Piguet & Capt are independent watchmakers.
+The following table shows the brand breakdown of the most expensive watches ever sold at auction (for at least US$1.5 million).
+As of December 2022, there are 19 manufacturers that have manufactured watches that qualify: Patek Philippe, Rolex, Breguet, Audemars Piguet, Philippe Dufour, F. P. Journe, George Daniels, Richard Mille, URWERK, Zenith, Vacheron Constantin, Omega, Tag Heuer, Chopard, Bulova, Cartier and Attributed to Piguet & Capt.

+Among these brands, Philippe Dufour, F.P.
+Journe, George Daniels, Richard Mille, URWERK and Piguet & Capt are independent watchmakers.